FY 2022 Geographic Reclassification Deadlines

-Deadline to submit an application for a FY 2021 MGCRB reclassification and a request for cancellation of a withdrawal or termination (reinstatement): September 1, 2019
+Deadline to submit an application for a FY 2022 MGCRB reclassification and a request for cancellation of a withdrawal or termination (reinstatement): September 17, 2020 (15 days after the public display date of the FY 2021 IPPS/LTCH final rule by the Office of the Federal Register).

-Date of FY 2021 Wage Index Reclassification Determinations Issued by the MGCRB: TBD
+Date of FY 2022 Wage Index Reclassification Determinations Issued by the MGCRB: February, 11, 2021

-Deadline for Hospitals to appeal FY 2021 MGCRB Wage Index Reclassification Determinations: TBD (Per 412.278, 15 days after Determinations Issued by the MGCRB)
+Deadline for Hospitals to appeal FY 2022 MGCRB Wage Index Reclassification Determinations: February 26, 2021 (Per 412.278, 15 days after Determinations Issued by the MGCRB)

-Deadline for hospital to be treated as rural in the FY 2021 wage index and budget neutrality calculations (412.103 lock in): TBD
+Deadline for hospital to be treated as rural in the FY 2021 wage index and budget neutrality calculations (412.103 lock in, 60 days after NPRM is displayed):

 Note: The MGCRB is independent of CMS and the deadlines listed on this website are a courtesy only.
 The MGCRB makes the final decision regarding the date of the deadlines above and whether a request is timely.
 The public should confirm any deadline above with the MGCRB.